aspnetzero/documents/blog-posts/en/how-to-integrate-kendo-ui-angular-with-aspnet-zero.md

 # How to Integrate Kendo UI Angular with ASP.NET Zero

-Learn how to integrate Kendo UI Angular, a comprehensive UI library, with ASP.NET Zero, a popular full stack .NET Core template based [ABP](https://aspnetboilerplate.com/).
-This integration enables the creation of modern, powerful web applications with enhanced productivity and performance.
+In this blog post, we will integrate Kendo UI Angular with ASP.NET Zero.
+We will create a product crud app and display data with Kendo UI's Angular Grid component.
+Let's dive in.

 ## Create a New ASP.NET Zero Project